 Postpartum mental health disorders

 An example is if a mother believes she is hearing her baby crying when the baby is not doing so.
-In more extreme cases, a mother may hear a voice telling her to kill her child.

 Because postpartum psychosis can endanger the baby and disrupt the relationship between parent and child, prompt treatment is vital.
 Therapy, medication, and social support can help.